 How to test for black mold in the body

 Black mold exposure can be diagnosed in three stages.
 The first stage shows allergic reactions such as swollen eyes, sneezing, and itchy feeling on the skin.
-In the second stage, infected people may experience a headache or difficulty breathing that leads to more serious symptoms in the third stage: asthma, pneumonia, and brain damage.
+In the second stage, infected people may experience a headache or difficulty breathing.
+It will leads to more serious symptoms in the third stage: asthma, pneumonia, and brain damage.

 To test for black mold in the body, the early indicator can be gained through a blood test which consists of three primary tests: white blood cell counts, IgE and IgG counts, as well as blood mycotoxin levels.